Oh Land: 2014: Acting, Voice Junior and Earth Sick

-2015–present: Soundtracks and Family Tree
+2015–2020: Soundtracks and Family Tree

-On 23 November 2015, Oh Land was announced as composer for the pantomime of Cinderella on Tivoli Pantomime Theatre, royal ballet with Queen Margrethe II as scenographer and the award-winning Russian choreographer Yuri Possokhovs.
+On 23 November 2015, it was announced that Oh Land was to be the composer for a production of Cinderella at Tivoli Pantomime Theatre, working with Queen Margrethe II as scenographer and the award-winning Russian choreographer Yuri Possokhovs.
 On 4 November 2016, Oh Land's first soundtrack album, Askepot (Musikken fra forestllingen i Tivolis Pantomime teater), was released digitally.

-On 2017 Oh Land collaborated with her then husband, visual artist Eske Kath, in the interactive art exposition "SKIBET", available at Nikolaj Kunsthal from August 23, 2017, until January 7, 2018.
+On 2017 Oh Land collaborated with her then husband, visual artist Eske Kath, on the interactive art exposition "SKIBET", showing at Nikolaj Kunsthal from 23 August 2017 until 7 January 2018.
 On 30 March 2018 she released the soundtrack album from the exhibition, "Watermusic".
 In 2018 Oh Land recorded "Der Var Et Yndigt Land", a modified version of Denmark's national anthem, to serve as the theme of the Netflix series The Rain.

-On 27 May 2018 Oh Land performed at 50º Danish Crown Prince's birthday celebration on live TV.
-She played with the DR symphony orchestra, livgarden, the DR junior choir and 25 dancers as well as musicians Adi Zukanovic and Hans Hvidberg at the Danish Royal Arena in Copenhagen.
-On July 2018 she became an ambassador from WWF's Wild Schoolprojekt and travelled to Kenya to an action from the project.
+On 27 May 2018 Oh Land performed at the live-televised 50th birthday celebrations of the Danish Crown Prince.
+In July 2018 she became an ambassador for WWF's Wild Schoolprojekt and travelled to Kenya as part of the project.

 On 11 February 2019 she released the single "Human Error" and announced her new album Family Tree to be released 3 May 2019.
 That year, she also made her debut as a judge on the twelfth season of Danish TV show X Factor.

-Oh Land wrote the music to a musical installment of the Hans Christian Andersen fairy tale "The Snow Queen", premiering on 1 December 2019 in Tivoli Concert Hall.
-Consumes were designed by Queen Margrethe II.
+Oh Land wrote the music to a musical production of the Hans Christian Andersen fairy tale "The Snow Queen", premiering on 1 December 2019 in Tivoli Concert Hall.
+This was her second collaboration with Queen Margrethe II, who acted as costume designer.

 Oh Land collaborated with British trip hop artist Tricky on his 2020 album Fall to Pieces.

-2022: Xtra EP and "international album"
+2022–present: Xtra EP and Loop Soup

-Between 15 May - 4 Jun 2022 Oh Land played Anna I in the opera "Manualen & De syv dødssynder", perfomed in Danish and German.
+Between 15 May and 4 June 2022 Oh Land played Anna I in the opera Manualen & De syv dødssynder, performed in Danish and German.

-On October 11, 2022, Oh Land announced (via Instagram) she was working on an all-Danish EP to be released later that year and an international album coming out in spring of 2023.
-"Bad Timing" was announced as a Danish single on October 19, subsequently releasing the entire EP, Xtra, on November 11, including three more tracks.
+On 11 October 2022, Oh Land announced (via Instagram) she was working on an all-Danish EP to be released later that year and an international album coming out in spring of 2023.
+"Bad Timing" was announced as a Danish single on 19 October, with the EP, Xtra, following on 11 November and featuring including three more tracks.

+In June 2023, Oh Land announced a new album Loop Soup would be released in September 2023.

+Between 9 and 21 November, a ballet adaptation of Julefeber was performed at the Aarhus Theater with music composed by Oh Land.